Aviral-Sharma-2578/TinyML/multi-model-selection/phase-1/README.md

 ### ## How to Run

-Ensure you have the required dependencies installed and then run the script from the root directory of the project:
+Ensure all the required dependencies are installed and then run the script from the root directory of the project:

 ```bash
 python phase-1/baselines.py